Spotlight on Portugal

 Did you know?

-- Go West: Portugal boasts Europe’s most westerly point: the Capelinhos Volcano, Faial Island, in the Azores.
-It is also home to mainland Europe’s Westernmost point – Cabo da Roca – and mainland Europe’s most westerly capital, Lisbon.
+- Go West: Portugal boasts Europe’s most westerly point: Flores Island in the Azores.
+It is also home to mainland Europe’s Westernmost point – Cabo da Roca.

-- Portugal is the world’s eighth largest producer of wine.
+- Portugal has the world's eighth-largest area of vineyards.

-- February sees huge Shrove Tuesday celebrations across Portugal, including Lisbon, Torres Vedras, Macedo de Cavaleiros, Lazarim, Funchal and elsewhere.
+- February sees huge Shrove Tuesday celebrations across Portugal, including Podence, Lazarim, Loulé, Sines, Óvar and Mealhada.

-- Spring is beautiful – almond groves fill with scented blossom and flowers dot the countryside – and ideal hiking or cycling weather.
+- Spring is beautiful – almond groves fill with scented blossom to announce the end of winter and you'll find ideal hiking or cycling weather.

 - Summer sun: June through September is almost universally sunny, with temperatures typically around the 30˚C mark.

-- September is grape harvesting time and a wonderful time of year to visit Portugal’s main wine producing area the Douro valley, a UNESCO World Heritage site.
+- September is grape harvesting time and a wonderful time of year to visit Portugal’s wine-producing areas in Alentejo and the Douro valley, a UNESCO World Heritage site.

-- Portugal’s Atlantic archipelagos of the Azores and Madeira are ideal Winter sun destinations.
+- Portugal’s Atlantic archipelago of Madeira is an ideal Winter sun destination.

-The Algarve’s beaches range from long sandy shorelines bordered by promenades and cafes to secluded sea-sculpted coves dotted with caves and interesting rock formations and framed by golden sandstone cliffs.
+- Sunbathe.
+The Algarve’s beaches range from long sandy shorelines, bordered by promenades and cafes, to secluded sea-sculpted coves dotted with caves and interesting rock formations and framed by golden sandstone cliffs.

 Try something a little different…